 In the event of an evacuation of the College of Business building, when the fire alarm sounds, everyone must leave the building by the stairs.
-With the fire alarm system we now have, the elevators will all go to the first floor and stay there until the system is turned off.
+With the fire alarm system, the elevators will all go to the first floor and stay there until the system is turned off.